mhdaslamp/facebook_clone/README.md

 # facebook_clone
-just a facebook clone landing page
+just a clone of facebook landing page(2020)